Why Average Investors Earn Below Average Market Returns

-Study after study shows that when the stock market goes up, investors put more money in it.
+Studies show that when the stock market goes up, investors put more money in it.
 And when it goes down, they pull money out.
 This is akin to running to the mall every time the price of something goes up and then returning the merchandise when it is on sale—but you are returning it to a store that will only give you the sale price back.
-This irrational behavior causes investor market returns to be substantially less than historical stock market returns
+This irrational behavior causes investor market returns to be substantially less than historical stock market returns.

 What would cause investors to exhibit such poor judgment?
-After all, at a 9% return, your money will double every eight years.
-Rather than chasing performance, you could simply have bought a single index fund, and earned significantly higher returns.
+After all, at a 6% return, your money will double every 12 years.
+Rather than chasing performance, you could simply have bought a single index fund and earned significantly higher returns.

 With overconfidence, you naturally think you are above average.
 For example in one study, 81% of new business owners thought that they had a good chance of succeeding, but that only 39% of their peers did.
-In another study, 82% of young U.S. drivers considered themselves in the top 30% of their group in terms of safety.
+In another study, 93% of U.S. drivers rated themselves in the top 50% of drivers in terms of skill.